A Dyson equation approach for averaging of classical and quantum observables on multiple realizations of Markov processes: Theory

 and a diagonal matrix for the frequencies (written using the Kronecker delta):

-.
 Consider that for the cases of \cref{vector_path,quantum_path}, the $\omega_i$ are actually matrices, and thus $\mathbf{\Omega}$ is a rank 4 tensor.
-However, this in practice does not affect the general argument, and we'll see later how to accommodate for it.
+However, this in practice does not affect the general argument, and we will see later how to accommodate for it.
 Now we can rewrite and solve \cref{dyson_eq} as:

 The calculation requires the inversion of an $nN\times nN$ complex upper triangular matrix.
 The fact that the terms in the lower triangle are always zero is due to the restrictions imposed by causality - as they would describe a probability of propagation backwards in time in the $G_0$.
 The desired signal can then be retrieved by taking a partial trace over the $\omega$ indices and using only the first row of the resulting $\overline{\mathbf{G}}$. \Cref{dyson_mat} is very general. $G_0$ can be built to incorporate information about any kind of dynamics, and any distribution of fields can be described with a sufficiently high $N$.
 Precision of integration in time can be increased as well by increasing $n$ and reducing $\delta$.
 However, the operation of matrix inversion places a fundamental limit on how much the size of the system can be increased, especially if the function is to be used for data fitting.
-A common laptop or computer, using the most optimised routines, can invert a matrix of dimension up to 1000 in a time that is barely noticeable.
-Beyond that, however, both speed and memory begin posing an obstacle, and this method might not be as practical.
+Matrix inversion by Gaussian elimination scales like $\mathcal{O}(n^3)$ \cite{farebrother1988}; algorithms with slightly more favourable scaling exist, but it is generally an expensive operation.
 Fortunately, as it will be shown in the next part, we can noticeably simplify the problem in the case in which $G_0$ describes a Markov process.